 Pre-Medicine

-Explore the categories below to learn about academic preparation, the application process, testing requirements, experiental requirements, and resources for pre-med students.
+Explore the categories below to learn more about academic preparation, the application process, and experiential opportunities that can enhance your pre-medical experience at UCCS.

 Choosing a Major